jenkinsci/gitlab-plugin/README.md

 * GitLab versions 8.1.x and newer (both CE and EE editions) are supported via the GitLab [commit status API](https://docs.gitlab.com/ce/api/commits.html#commit-status) which supports with external CI services like Jenkins
 * Versions older than 8.1.x may work but are no longer officially supported

-# Configuring access to GitLab
+# Configuring the plugin

-Optionally, the plugin communicates with the GitLab server in order to fetch additional information.
-At this moment, this information is limited to fetching the source project of a Merge Request, in order to support merging from forked repositories.
+## Global configuration
+### GitLab-to-Jenkins authentication (required by default)
+By default the plugin will require authentication to be set up for the connection from GitLab to Jenkins, in order to prevent unauthorized persons from being able to trigger jobs.
+If you want to disable this (not recommended):
+1. In Jenkins, go to Manage Jenkins -> Configure System
+2. Scroll down to the section labeled 'GitLab'
+3. Uncheck "Enable authentication for '/project' end-point" - you will now be able to trigger Jenkins jobs from GitLab without needing authentication

+Otherwise, to set up authentication for GitLab to trigger builds:
+1. Create a user in Jenkins which has, at a minimum, Job/Build permissions
+2. Log in as that user (this is required even if you are a Jenkins admin user), then click on the user's name in the top right corner of the page
+3. Click 'Configure,' then 'Show API Token...', and note/copy the User ID and API Token
+4. In GitLab, when you create webhooks to trigger Jenkins jobs, use this format for the URL: `http://USERID:APITOKEN@JENKINS_URL/project/YOUR_JOB`

+### Jenkins-to-GitLab authentication (optional)
+This plugin can be configured to send build status messages to GitLab, which show up in the GitLab Merge Request UI.
+To enable this functionality:
+1. Create a new user in GitLab
+2. Give this user 'Developer' permissions on each repo you want Jenkins to send build status to
+3. Log in or 'Impersonate' that user in GitLab, click the user's icon/avatar and choose Settings
+4. Click on 'Access Tokens'
+5. Create a token named e.g. 'jenkins' with 'api' scope; expiration is optional
+6. Copy the token immediately, it cannot be accessed after you leave this page
-To enable this functionality, a user should be set up on GitLab, with GitLab 'Developer' permissions, to access the repository.
-You will need to give this user access to each repo you want Jenkins to be able to clone.
-Log in to GitLab as that user, go to its profile, and copy its secret API key.
-On the Global Configuration page in Jenkins, supply the GitLab host URL, e.g. ``http://your.gitlab.server.`` Click the 'Add' button to add a credential, choose 'GitLab API token' as the kind of credential, and paste your GitLab user's API key into the 'API token' field.
-Testing the connection should succeed.
+7. On the Global Configuration page in Jenkins, in the GitLab configuration section, supply the GitLab host URL, e.g. `http://your.gitlab.server`
+8. Click the 'Add' button to add a credential, choose 'GitLab API token' as the kind of credential, and paste your GitLab user's API key into the 'API token' field
+9. Click the 'Test Connection' button; it should succeed

 ## Jenkins Job Configuration
 ### Git configuration for Freestyle jobs